mapbox/dyno/README.md

 ### Command-line interface

 Dyno provides a CLI tool capable of reading and writing individual records, scanning, exporting and importing data into a DynamoDB table.

+## Documentation

+See API.md for documentation of the JavaScript client, and use `dyno --help` for details on CLI usage.